lukso-network/docs/docs/learn/universal-profile/metadata/edit-profile.md

     ],
     "tags": ["...", "..."], // tags related to the profile
     "profileImage": [
-      // You can upload the same image in different quality {
+      {
         "width": 640, // in pixels
         "height": 609, // in pixels